Recruitment

 SPORTING SCHOOLS

 Sporting Schools clinics are paid for under an Australian Government program, clubs can encourage their local schools to apply for sessions during their recruitment period to increase the number of clinics or schools seen by the club.
-These are separate to the BQ delivered clinics.
+These are separate to the Baseball Queensland delivered clinics.

 There is a limit of 1 voucher per child per calendar year.